Joecstarr/thesis/sections/tabulation/arborescent/computation/algorithm_for_generation.md

 our strategy to be easily split into jobs that can be run in parallel.

-We observe that when grafting $\Gamma_r\star_i\Gamma_s=\Gamma$, the TCN $r$ of $\Gamma_r$ and the TCN $s$ of $\Gamma_s$, sum to the TCN of $\Gamma$.
+We observe that when grafting $\Gamma_r\star_i\Gamma_s=\Gamma$, the TCN $r$ of $\Gamma_r$ and the TCN $s$ of $\Gamma_s$ sum to the TCN of $\Gamma$.
 This observation is the key underpinning of the strategy we use to define discrete generation jobs.
-For a target TCN we have the integer pairs seen in @rli-gen-eq-buckets that sum to the target TCN.
+For a target TCN, we have the integer pairs seen in @rli-gen-eq-buckets that sum to the target TCN.
 Each of these pairs defines two classes, determined by TCN, of RLITT that can be grafted.